pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part01_cde_architecture.md

 CDE takes advantage of YuniKorn resource scheduling and sorting policies, such as gang scheduling and bin packing, to optimize resource utilization and improve cost efficiency.
 For more information on gang scheduling, see the Cloudera blog post [Spark on Kubernetes – Gang Scheduling with YuniKorn](https://blog.cloudera.com/spark-on-kubernetes-gang-scheduling-with-yunikorn/).

 CDE Spark Job auto-scaling is controlled by Apache Spark dynamic allocation.
 Dynamic allocation scales job executors up and down as needed for running jobs.
 This can provide large performance benefits by allocating as many resources as needed by the running job, and by returning resources when they are not needed so that concurrent jobs can potentially run faster.

+[In the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part02_spark.md#part-2-developing-spark-jobs-in-cde) you will develop and deploy your first Spark Jobs in CDE to start building an ETL and Reporting Pipeline at scale.